 On August 29, 2014, another alleged Galectin shareholder filed a putative shareholder derivative complaint in state court in Las Vegas, Nevada, seeking recovery on behalf of the Company against the same Galectin directors and officers who are named as defendants in the derivative litigation pending in the Georgia Federal Derivative Action.
 The plaintiff in the Nevada action subsequently filed first and second amended complaints.
 The second amended complaint alleges claims for breach of fiduciary duties, unjust enrichment, and waste of corporate assets, based on allegations that are substantially similar to those asserted in the Georgia Federal Derivative Action (except that the Nevada action does not allege violations of the federal securities laws and does not assert any claim against the Galectin shareholder named as a defendant in the Georgia Federal Derivative Action), and seeks unspecified monetary damages on behalf of the Company, corporate governance reforms, disgorgement of profits, benefits and compensation by the defendants, costs, and attorneys' and experts' fees.
 The Company and defendants filed motions to dismiss the second amended complaint on April 22, 2015.
 On April 29, 2015, the plaintiffs in the Georgia Federal Derivative Action (the "Intervenor Plaintiffs") filed a motion to intervene in the Nevada action which, among other things, raised questions regarding the Nevada plaintiff's standing.
 Thereafter, the Nevada plaintiff filed a motion to join additional plaintiffs.
 At a hearing held on June 11, 2015, the Nevada court: (i) granted the Intervenor Plaintiffs' motion to intervene; (ii) directed the Intervenor Plaintiffs to file a complaint in intervention; (iii) directed the Nevada plaintiff to file a motion for leave to file a further amended complaint to add additional plaintiffs; (iv) stated that the defendants' motions to dismiss the second amended complaint were denied "at this point;" (v) ordered the Nevada action stayed until December 11, 2015; and (vi) directed the parties to submit a status report on December 11, 2015, updating the court on the progress and status of the Georgia Federal Derivative Action.
 On July 9, 2015, pursuant to the Nevada State Court's instruction, the Intervenor Plaintiffs filed a complaint-in-intervention in Nevada State Court, asserting similar claims to the ones they alleged in the Georgia Federal Derivative Action described above.
-On December 11, 2015, further to the Nevada State Court's instruction, the georgia Federal Derivative Action.
+On December 11, 2015, further to the Nevada State Court's instruction, the parties submitted status reports detailing the status of the Georgia Federal Derivative Action.
 On January 5, 2016, the Nevada State Court held a status conference during which the dismissal of the Georgia Federal Derivative Action was discussed.
-Subsequent to that conference, on January 19, 2016, the defendants filed a motion to dismiss the Nevada State Court litigation based on the dismissal of the Similar Georgia Federal Derivative Action, among other grounds.
-Following full briefing and a hearing on March 3, 2016, the Nevada State Court granted dismissal of the Nevada State Court litigation.
+Subsequent to that conference, on January 19, 2016, the defendants filed a motion to dismiss the Nevada State Court litigation based on the dismissal of the State Court litigation.
 Notice of Entry of the Nevada State Court's order dismissing the Nevada State Court litigation was docketed on June 21, 2016.
 The Nevada plaintiff and Intervenor Plaintiffs ("Appellants") have filed notices of appeal seeking review of the Nevada State Court's dismissal order.
 It is expected that the appeal will be fully briefed by May 2017.